Code-Slave/LazylibraianDocs/docs/config_importing.md

 Note that each language is listed twice, once with full month name and again with the "short" name, and all month names are lower-case and un-accented

 ## Date Formats

-* Format for Added Columns
-Dates when we added a book/magazine to the library
+- ***Added Dates -*** Format for Added Columns Dates when we added a book/magazine to the library
-* Format for Issue Date
-How to display magazine issue dates
+- ***Issue Dates -*** Format for Issue Date How to display magazine issue dates.
 Dates are stored internally in a format useful for sorting, but for display you might want to show something more readable.